JulioJu/aspnetScholarProject/README.md

     template.
 In Prod env, I will use Bootstrap.
     Somme css was added, just for usability of the app, not for beauty.
     Inspired from default style of w3schools.

+* Our goal is simply to make a simple app deployable in an intranet, for an updated PC browser (Chrome or Firefox, not IE, not Safari, no smartphones, etc.).
+    * We assume that the user will not try to change the client side app thanks Developers tools of the Browser.
+Therefore, if in a client side we have `<input type="number" name="xxx" />`, we will not `try` `catch` in server side `int.Parse(xxx)`.
+Like that, all fields `<input type="hidden">`are not tested.
+    Could be done in a future, therefore this kind of TODO as marked `TODO LOW`
+    * Some manipulations are tested, especially in Pages/Customer/Crud.CreateOrEdit.cshtml.cs They raise System.InvalidOperationException that are not explained in Client side (therefore only shown in development mode).

 # How to for Linux users
 * Create new project: